conventional-commits/conventionalcommits.org/content/next/index.md

 1. A description MUST be provided after the `BREAKING CHANGE: `, describing what has changed about the API, e.g., _BREAKING CHANGE: environment variables now take precedence over config files._
 1. Types other than `feat` and `fix` MAY be used in your commit messages.
 1. The units of information that make up conventional commits MUST NOT be treated as case sensitive by implementors, with the exception of BREAKING CHANGE which MUST be uppercase.
+1. A `!` MAY be appended prior to the `:` in the type/scope prefix, to further draw attention to breaking changes. `BREAKING CHANGE: description` MUST also be included in the body or footer, along with the `!` in the prefix.

 ## Why Use Conventional Commits